espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 Initialization
 --------------

-Since the ESP-NETIF component uses system events, the typical network startup code looks like this (note, that error handling is omitted for clarity, see :example_file:`ethernet/basic/main/ethernet_example_main.c` for complete startup code):
+Since the ESP-NETIF component uses system events, the typical network startup code looks like this (note that error handling is omitted for clarity, see :example_file:`ethernet/basic/main/ethernet_example_main.c` for complete startup code):

 .. code-block:: c

     // 1) Initialize the TCP/IP stack and the event loop esp_netif_init();
     esp_event_loop_create_default();

     // 2) Create the network interface handle esp_netif = esp_netif_new(&config);

-      // 3) Create the network interface driver (e.g. Ethernet) and it's network layer glue
+    // 3) Create the network interface driver (e.g., Ethernet) and it's network layer glue
-      // and register the ESP-NETIF event (e.g. to bring the interface up upon link-up event) esp_netif_glue_t glue = driver_glue(driver);
+    // and register the ESP-NETIF event (e.g., to bring the interface up upon link-up event) esp_netif_glue_t glue = driver_glue(driver);

     // 4) Attach the driver's glue layer to the network interface handle esp_netif_attach(esp_netif, glue);

     // 5) Register user-side event handlers
-      esp_event_handler_register(DRIVER_EVENT, ...);  // to observe driver states, e.g. link-up
+    esp_event_handler_register(DRIVER_EVENT, ...);  // to observe driver states, e.g., link-up
-      esp_event_handler_register(IP_EVENT, ...);      // to observe ESP-NETIF states, e.g. get an IP
+    esp_event_handler_register(IP_EVENT, ...);      // to observe ESP-NETIF states, e.g., get an IP

 .. note::

-    These steps must be performed in the exact order shown above, primarily due to the default event loop used by network interface drivers to register system events.
+    These steps must be performed in the exact order shown above, as the network interface drivers use the default event loop when registering system events.

         - The default event loop needs to be created **before** initializing an interface driver, as the driver typically needs to register system event handlers.
         - Registering application event handlers must occur **after** calling :cpp:func:`esp_netif_attach`, because event handlers are called in the order they were registered.
 To ensure that system handlers are called first, you should register application handlers afterward.

     Steps ``2)``, ``3)`` and ``4)`` are quite complex for most common use-cases, so ESP-NETIF provides some pre-configured interfaces and convenience functions that create the most common network interfaces in their most common configurations.

 .. note::